Top 30 Functional Testing Tools for Automation Testing

 Programming Language and Development Environment

 There are two approaches to work with automation tools in terms of programming language.
-Either use a powerful high-level language that is easy to learn, such as Ruby or write the same programming language used by the programmers.
+Either use languages that are easy to learn, such as Ruby and Python or write the same programming language used by the programmers.

 In Continuous Integration run, programmers need to fix the bug when the test is written in the same language as the production code when commit gets fail.
 Better yet, programmers can save time if the tool could run as a plug-in inside the developer’s integrated development environment (IDE).